htefera/Minkowski-and-Pearson-correlation-coefficient-Algorithm/README.md

 ### Minkowski Distance

 Minkowski Distance is the generalized form of Euclidean and Manhattan Distance.
-The formula for Minkowski Distance is given as:
+The formula for Minkowski distance is given as

 ![Minkowski Distance Formula](Images/minwoski.png)